 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520), an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless the collection displays a currently valid Office of Management and Budget (OMB) control number.
-This proposed rule is deregulatory and so would not impose any additional information collection requirements.
+This proposed rule is deregulatory and so would not impose any additional information collection requirements; rather, it would reduce future collection requirements by removing reporting burdens.